YOGA-XEN/-YOGA-V2/README.md

 ---
 ### PRANA

 PRANA is an ERC20 Open Source, Immutable, and Trustless Contract with No Admin keys.
 To acquire PRANA one must stake their YOGA.
 Upon staking YOGA, PRANA will be minted to a 1:1 Ratio of YOGA and the staker will receive PRANA.
 PRANA will have NO liquidity, Buy, Sell or Transfer Tax.
 PRANA is similar to a (CD) Certificate of Deposit, that represents the amount of YOGA staked and if one decides they would like their YOGA back, they must submit their PRANA and they will receive their YOGA to the 1:1 Ratio.
+Upon submitting the PRANA in exchange for their YOGA the PRANA is then burned.
 There is no staking/unstaking fees.
 PRANA is taxless for the ability of one to gift PRANA, and to encourage the community to build upon PRANA.
-IMPORTANT NOTE: one must own PRANA to earn yield.
+IMPORTANT NOTE: One must own PRANA to earn yield.

 ---
 ### TOKENOMICS